msveshnikov/reddit-promo-autocode/README.md

 4. Configure product details and target subreddits in `config.js`
 5. Run the script: `npm start`
 6. To persist run `pm2 start reddit.js`
+7. Access the dashboard at `http://localhost:3000/dashboard`
+8. View the public website at `http://localhost:3000`

 ## Contributing